 Do I Have to Use Gruyere Cheese?

 One trick to make French Onion Patty Melts stand out is to use authentic Swiss Gruyere Cheese!
 Trust me on this one.
 It’s the best all-around cheese because of its firmness and anti-stringiness if that is even a word.
-(It is now, I guess.)
 It also has a nutty flavor that is delicious!
 If you can’t find Gruyere, you can use a French Comte cheese.
-Regular old Swiss cheese you find in masses at the grocery store may be substituted, but beware!
-The texture is different, and it may not give you that taste that stands out from the crowd.
+Regular old Swiss cheese you find in masses at the grocery store may be substituted, but beware, the texture is different, and it may not give you that taste that stands out from the crowd.